vittoriofortino84/EDTOX/README.md

 CONSENSUS network for rat hepatocytes from DrugMatrix and TG-GATEs was generated.

 ## 2_5_PPI_wTO.R
 PPI Network from StringDB for Homo Sapiens was generated.
+A new combined score was generated from  the product of interactions except gene expression.

 # 3. Intra tuning and optimization of the pipeline based on  different genesets from Random walk and network edges